DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Introduction

-However, despite GNNs revolutionizing graph representation learning, there are limitations about the expressive power of GNNs \cite{xu2018powerful,oono2019graph}.
-Some experiments have verified that smoothing is the essence of GNNs.
-The immediate cause of over-smoothing is the low information-to-noise ratio of the message received by the nodes, but the fundamental reason derives from the original graph topology \cite{chen2020measuring}.
-Most exiting GNNs primarily utilize graph topological structure for information propagation and representation learning, in which unfavourable topological structure can lead nodes receive too much noise after multiple steps of information propagation.
-Figure \ref{fig:graph_structure} shows topological views of five graph datasets drawn by \emph{networkx}, in which nodes are positioned by Fruchterman-Reingold force-directed algorithm \cite{fruchterman1991graph}.
+Most exiting GNNs primarily utilize graph topological structure for information propagation and representation learning, in which unfavourable topological structure may lead nodes receive too much noise after multiple steps of information propagation.
+Figure \ref{fig:graph_structure} shows topological views of six graph datasets drawn by \textit{networkx} \cite{hagberg2008exploring}, in which nodes are positioned by Fruchterman-Reingold force-directed algorithm \cite{fruchterman1991graph}.
 Ideally, nodes of the same class desire to be more connected by edges, while there are many inter-class edges in some graph topologies.
-And some nodes exist in small connected subgraphs, which induces a multi-hop information capturing limitation.
+And some nodes exist in small connected subgraphs, including a multi-hop information capturing limitation.

-In this paper, considering the limitations of information propagation based on graph topology and multi-hop neighborhood information acquisition, we construct an additional feature graph based on node features.
-And to obtain node-specific multi-hop information aggregation, we extend the original single-hop graph to a new multi-hop graph.
-This constructed graph implies the different neighborhood receptive field information of each node.
-Based on topology space and feature space, each node can abundantly capture the structural neighborhood information and the feature-related information.
-Besides, in training optimization, we further apply a novel self-ensembling inspired by temporal ensembling \cite{laine2016temporal} to form a consistent prediction for node representations under dropout regularization, which improves our model generalization.
+In fact, graphs with nodes connected with different classes are common in the real world, and it is also common that nodes are strongly correlated but in different connected subgraphs.
+For example, different amino acid types are more likely to connect in protein structures \cite{zhu2020beyond}, fraudsters are more likely to connect to accomplices than to other fraudsters in online purchasing networks \cite{pandit2007netprobe}, and preferences for seasonal goods may be the same in different regions.
+To break the bottleneck caused by graph topological structures in GNNs, some works \cite{pei2020geom, wang2020gcn, wu2021dual} began to focus on other potential message-passing spaces to enrich graph representation learning and some methods \cite{franceschi2019learning, jiang2019semi, kang2021structured} propose graph structure learning techniques used for message passing.
+But most of these methods regard Graph Convolutional Networks (GCN) as the base encoder framework.

+Motivated by observations like the above, in this paper, we summarize the drawbacks of the existing message-passing paradigm including inflexibility of message source expansion, negligence of node-level message output discrepancy, and restriction of single message space.
+Then we propose an improved message-passing paradigm that can support both node-specific multi-step message aggregation and multi-space interaction.
+Based on the new message-passing paradigm, we propose a novel Dual-Perception Graph Neural Network (DPGNN) for graph representation learning.